 At the critical point, we compute the $\mathcal{M}_2(\{\lambda_i\})$ measure while progressively increasing the size of the subsystem $|A|$.
 The plot of $\mathcal{M}_2$ is present in \cref{fig:magic_CFTa}.

-In \cref{fig:magic_CFTb}, we observe that the non-local magic scales similarly to entropy when we increase the size of the subregion $|A|$, particularly beyond 3 qubits.
-This indicates that the non-local magic in the CFT scales logarithmically with $|A|$, in agreement with our analysis presented in the MERA framework in~\cref{section:MERA}.
-Additionally, \cref{fig:magic_CFTc} demonstrates the proportional relationship between non-local magic and anti-flatness, supporting the estimation in \eqref{eqn:NLMflatness}.
+In \cref{fig:magic_CFTb}, we observe that the nonlocal magic scales similarly to entropy when we increase the size of the subregion $|A|$, particularly beyond 3 qubits.
+This indicates that the nonlocal magic in the CFT scales logarithmically with $|A|$, in agreement with our analysis presented in the MERA framework in~\cref{section:MERA}.
+Additionally, \cref{fig:magic_CFTc} demonstrates the proportional relationship between nonlocal magic and antiflatness, supporting the estimation in \eqref{eqn:NLMflatness}.

 A similar analysis is applied to study the model away from the critical point, as illustrated in~\cref{fig:offcritical}.
 We define the parameter $g=\theta-\frac{\pi}{4}$, where $g$ quantifies the deviation from criticality.
-In this regime, we observe that the non-local magic reaches a plateau at a certain point, mirroring the behavior observed in entropy.
+In this regime, we observe that the nonlocal magic reaches a plateau at a certain point, mirroring the behavior observed in entropy.

-In our final analysis, we keep the size of the subregion $|A|$ constant and track the changes in non-local magic as the model approaches and passes through the critical point.
-As depicted in \cref{fig:transition}, a distinct peak in non-local magic is observed.
+In our final analysis, we keep the size of the subregion $|A|$ constant and track the changes in nonlocal magic as the model approaches and passes through the critical point.
+As depicted in \cref{fig:transition}, a distinct peak in nonlocal magic is observed.
 Notably, this peak shifts closer to the critical point ($g=0$) and becomes increasingly sharp as the total system size ($n$) is enlarged.
-These observations suggest the potential presence of a phase transition in the non-local magic measure. \cref{fig:comparison} presents a comparison of non-local magic and anti-flatness against the model parameter $g$, revealing a consistent trend as $g$ changes.
+These observations suggest the potential presence of a phase transition in the nonlocal magic measure. \cref{fig:comparison} presents a comparison of nonlocal magic and antiflatness against the model parameter $g$, revealing a consistent trend as $g$ changes.

-However, it is important to point out that non-local magic is not simply the entanglement entropy despite their similarity in this example.
-For instance, the ratio between non-local magic and entanglement depends on $g$. \cref{fig:NonLocalMagicSurface} gives a complete picture of $\mathcal{M}_2/S$ for a $14$-qubit Ising chain, as we vary both the parameter $g$ and the subsystem cardinality $|A|$.
-We observe that $\mathcal{M}_2/S$ maximizes for angles slightly above the critical point ($g = 0$) due to finite size effect, in agreement with \cref{fig:transition,fig:comparison}.
+However, it is important to point out that nonlocal magic is not simply the entanglement entropy despite their similarity in this example.
+For instance, the ratio between nonlocal magic and entanglement depends on $g$. \cref{fig:NonLocalMagicSurface} gives a complete picture of $\mathcal{M}_2/S$ for a $14$-qubit Ising chain, as we vary both the parameter $g$ and the subsystem cardinality $|A|$.
+We observe that $\mathcal{M}_2/S$ maximizes for angles slightly above the critical point ($g = 0$) due to finite-size effect, in agreement with \cref{fig:transition,fig:comparison}.